 Other nice-to-haves are strong support teams offering customer service via phone or webchat.

 Weigh your options

 PEOs and HRIS offer different services, but they both benefit businesses.
 The main difference between the two is that HRIS is just an online software tool, whereas a PEO is a more holistic solution.
-With a PEO, you get the technology of an HRIS and get the support of a team to guide businesses along the way as they develop processes and strategies that fit best.
+With a PEO, you can get the technology of an HRIS and the support of a team to guide businesses along the way as they develop processes and strategies that fit best.

 While the decision to use a PEO might make sense for a smaller company, it can become burdensome and more expensive as your business grows.
 This is particularly the case when a dedicated internal HR team is required.

 If you’re still not sure whether to run with a PEO or want to choose an alternative HR system, we’ve already done the math for you.
 If you’ve run the numbers and are considering switching from a PEO to an internally managed payroll and benefits solution, download our free chart to ensure you make the right decision.